noahlandis/WizardSupplyCo/docs/DesignDoc.md

 > story.
 Focus on top-level features from the Vision document and
 > maybe Epics and critical Stories._
 ​
+1)There should be simple authentication system for both the admin and the users.
+2)Users should be able to create and account and login/logout from the website.
+3)Users should be able to see a list of products in the webiste and also be able to search for the products they need.
+4)Users should have full control of the items in cart and their quantities.
+5)All the data of the users should be saved to the inventory so that users can view what's in their cart when they login next time.

 ### Definition of MVP
 > _**[Sprint 2 & 4]** Provide a simple description of the Minimum Viable Product._
 ​
+A simple magic shop website that allows users to search, select, add to cart and order magic products that are in stock.
+The Owner of the website can manage the product by adding,deleting or editing the products displayed in the website.
 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._
 ​